Dimez500/CatchAI/README.md

 ## 🔗 LinkedIn-Ready Bullets

-* Built an AI-powered fishing log and predictor using Python and scikit-learn.
+Built an AI-powered fishing log and predictor using Python, scikit-learn, and Azure Vision.

-* Integrated time, weather, and location features to forecast optimal catch hours.
+Integrated image captioning & species detection with Azure AI Vision API.

-* Designed modular architecture for image captioning via Azure Vision or local models.
+Delivered reproducible results and clean data pipelines for portfolio demonstration.

-* Delivered clean data pipeline, model persistence, and reproducible results for portfolio use.
+Applied time-series and logistic regression to forecast optimal catch windows.